3 Bolshoy Trekhsvyatitelskiy pereulok

 Academic office (bachelor):

 fax: (495) 772-95-90 (add.
 23005)

 The Faculty of Law was one of the first faculties created in the Higher School of Economics.
 Economic and legal disciplines, new innovative courses, fundamental law disciplines and narrowly specialized courses are all equally important for the Faculty of Law.
 The Faculty's strength is the curriculum's focus on the practical, which perpares its graduates to successfully meet the demands of the labour market.

 The teachers in the faculty include distinguished tenured professors, honoured scientists, honoured lawyers, and leading practitioners who have held key legal positions.
-More than 50 doctors of science teach at the Faculty of Law and this, for the majority, their primary employment.
+The Faculty of Law employs more than 50 doctors of science, the majority of whom teach at the Faculty full time.
 The Academic Supervisor of the Faculty of Law is Anton Ivanov, Retired Chairman of Russia's Supreme Arbitration Court.

-Among 11 Master’s programmes, the most popular are 'Corporate Lawyer', ‘Private International Law’, 'Intellectual Property and IT Law', ‘Public Law’, ‘Lawyer in Justice and Law Enforcement’, ‘Sports Lawyer’, ’History, theory and philosophy of law’.
+Among 14 Master’s programmes, the most popular are 'Corporate Lawyer', ‘Private International Law’, 'Intellectual Property and IT Law', ‘Public Law’, ‘Lawyer in Justice and Law Enforcement’, ‘Sports Lawyer’, ’History, theory and philosophy of law’.
 You can find the entire list of the programmes on the Faculty of Law website in the section ‘Master’s programmes’.

-The Faculty of Law prides itself on its competency-based approach.
+The Faculty of Law prides itself on its practice-based approach.
 This approach, which serves as a basis for teaching, ensures the formation of practical skills as well as the study of professional subjects.
 Its active international contacts enable students to participate in international internships and apply for international grants.